 rv -network -networkConnect blue -flags syncPullFirst

 So Jim can copy paste into a terminal, or, since a command line is the same as an rvlink protocol URL, you can send it as a link that he can just click on:

 rvlink:// -network -networkConnect blue -flags syncPullFirst

-(Note that some applications will get confused by the spaces in the above URL, so you can also ask RV to encode the URL for you by adding "-encodeURL" to the command line.)
+Note: Some applications will get confused by the spaces in the above URL, so you can also ask RV to encode the URL for you by adding "-encodeURL" to the command line.

 There are sample one-click sync links on http://tweaksoftware.com/rvlink-test-page.